noahehall/theBookOfNoah/databases/mysql_new.md

         - are required to use fulltext functionality
           - `match()` and `against()` functions
         - char, text, and varchar column for myisam engines
+  - `drop index` deletes a given index from a table
+    - see `alter table` drop index

 ## COLUMNS